 Total Driving Time: 47 minutes (33.9 miles)

 At first glance, Chittenango Falls State Park looks like a typical day-use area.
 There’s a grassy picnic area with tables and grills, a row of port-a-potties, and some nice woodland trails.
-The highlight though, is Chittenango Falls, a 167-foot waterfall that cascades over a wide swath of sculpted bedrock.

-The base of the falls is home to a rare snail that isn’t found anywhere else on earth.
 We didn’t actually see said snail, but it’s cool knowing it exists.
 The gorge trail is a quick 1-mile loop (gotta ease into this road trip).
 Our first Finger Lakes waterfall, Chittenango Falls, was one of the prettiest on our journey.

-Next stop, Owera Vineyards, an award-winning Finger Lakes winery and cafe with some of the best local food you’ll find anywhere.
-We devoured the Mediterranean board with a flight of whites, and then — locally crafted chocolates and a heavenly chocolate mousse.
-I highly recommend the semi-dry Riesling to have ‘round your campfire later on.
-It’s kind of a shame that Owera was our first stop on our Finger Lakes wine trail, because it was far-and-away our favorite stop, for both food and wine.
+We devoured the Mediterranean board with a flight of whites, and then locally crafted chocolates and a heavenly chocolate mousse.
+I loved the semi-dry Riesling and bought a bottle to have ‘round our campfire later on.

 Day 1: Where to Stay

-Plan A: Now that your belly is full of good things, head south to Heart’s Desire Farm in Truxton, which you can book on Hipcamp.
 This is a 400-acre dairy farm with incredible views of the surrounding valley, and it’s a great place for secluded, primitive camping.
 Pitch your tent in the woods or pasture — your hosts will happily transport your gear in the ATV, provide you with a portable fire pit and wood, and leave you to your stargazing.

 Plan B: If you aren’t traveling with camping gear or don’t want to rough it, head into downtown Cazenovia and check into Lincklaen House, which is a lovely historic hotel that has been operating for more than 170 years.
-Cazenovia is a small town, but the architecture is beautiful, and there are several small eateries and shops that are worth visiting.

 Day 2: Montezuma National Wildlife Refuge and Montezuma Winery